codealchemist/imgest/README.md

 **imgest** doesn't use a backend, everything happens in the browser!

-If you share your link with more friends there will be more bandwidth available for everyone because your torrenting between all peers!
+If you share your link with more friends there will be more bandwidth available for everyone because all peers create a swarm!

 ## Let's hack this together!